-Research has shown that people who don’t deal with their extreme guilt have difficulty starting new relationships – and they are generally unhappier than those who process their guilt on their own time.
+Research has shown that people who don’t deal with their extreme guilt have difficulty starting new relationships and are generally unhappier than those who process their guilt on their own time.

-Coping with Guilt during Divorce
+Coping With Guilt During Divorce

-Some therapists suggest that journaling during your divorce can help you cope with the guilt you may experience.
+Some therapists suggest that journalling during your divorce can help you cope with the guilt you may experience.
 When you write about your guilt, you’re doing two things: getting your feelings out and creating a written record that you can later reflect on.

-Coping with Guilt after Divorce
+Coping With Guilt After Divorce

 There’s nothing wrong with asking for help if you’re having a difficult time coping with your guilt.
-Your Mississauga divorce lawyer may be able to provide you with the name of a highly qualified counselor or therapist who’s experienced in dealing with divorce and the issues it creates.
+Your Mississauga divorce lawyer may be able to provide you with the name of a highly qualified counsellor or therapist who’s experienced in dealing with divorce and the issues it creates.

 FAQs on Coping With Guilt During and After Divorce